SebastianCikes/DynamicMultithreadingProcessing/README.md

 ## Citation

 If you use this software in your project, please consider citing it.
-(Details on how to cite can be added here if you have a preferred format or publication).

 ## License